Avvo Rating 10.0

 5. Remember that a train’s stopping distance is very long.
 A freight train moving at 55 miles per hour may need up to a mile to stop.
 Couple this fact with the fact that visibility is not always miles, and you are left with a situation where you as the driver of the car are in the best positions to avoid the collision.

-As always out personal injury team at Koester & Bradley is here to help you recovery for a train collision or railroad crossing case, or just answer any of your questions along the way.
+As always out personal injury team at Koester Law, PLLC is here to help you recovery for a train collision or railroad crossing case, or just answer any of your questions along the way.

 Client Reviews